 What to Know About Eating Veg if You Go to a Soda

-Most sodas don’t have a specific vegetarian section on the menu.
-However, you can turn nearly every traditional Costa Rican dish vegetarian.
+Most sodas do not have a specific vegetarian section on the menu.
+However, you can turn nearly every traditional Costa Rican dish into a vegetarian one.
 I will say that it is a little bit more difficult to eat vegan in Costa Rica since many traditional restaurants use butter and milk, it’s easier to eat vegetarian.

-The most popular and local food is gallo pinto, or rice and beans.
-Gallo Pinto is a breakfast dish that comes with a few sides.
+The most popular and local food that is vegetarian and vegan is gallo pinto, or rice and beans.
+Gallo Pinto is normally eaten as breakfast along with a few sides.
 These sides are normally eggs, natilla (sour cream), plantains, tortillas and cheese.
-Gallo pinto is the best vegetarian dish in Costa Rica.

-Sometimes they’ll add an egg or cheese.
+Sometimes they’ll add an egg or cheese unless you specifically ask them not to.
 If you’re vegan, make sure you tell them you do not want an egg or cheese.

 Other Vegetarian Costa Rican Food